 Writing activities for toddlers, preschoolers and school age kids

 Writing (like many things) takes practice.
-Finding the right writing activities can make that practice so much fun, your kids won’t mind it one bit!
+Finding the right writing activities can make that practice so much fun, and your kids won’t mind it one bit!

-Writing activities for toddlers are all about getting those finger muscles in shape.
-Preschoolers are starting to learn letters, understand how to hold a pencil and even write some words.
+Preschoolers are starting to learn letters, understand how to hold a pencil, and even write some words.

-By the time kids are in school, getting kids to write for pleasure, write neatly and ummm sometimes quickly is the goal.
-I searched the web and found 15 great writing activities to get you started.
-Enjoy!
+By the time kids are in school, getting kids to write for pleasure, write neatly, and sometimes quickly is the goal.

 Writing activities for toddlers, preschoolers and school age kids